pmemhackathon/hackathon/examples/B/README.txt

 	- the "cmap" persistent memory concurrent hashmap, which uses:
 	- libpmemobj for allocation & transactions, which uses:
 	- libpmem for low-level mapping and flushing, which uses:
-	- a DAX-mounted file system to get direct access to pmem
+	- a DAX-mounted file system to get direct access to pmem.

 Although the above stack seems like lots of SW, it is all designed to give applications direct access to their data where sits in pmem, rather